wdporter/i-am-that-vuepress/29-living-is-lifes-only-purpose/readme.md

 **Q:**&ensp;I was told that a realised man will never do anything unseemly.
 He will always behave in an exemplary way.

 **M:**&ensp;Who sets the example?
 Why should a liberated man necessarily follow conventions?
 The moment he becomes predictable, he cannot be free.
-His freedom lies in his being free to fulfil the need of the moment, to obey the necessity of the situation.
-Freedom to do what one likes is really bondage, while being free to do what one must or what is right, is real freedom.
+His freedom lies in his beïng free to fulfil the need of the moment, to obey the necessity of the situation.
+Freedom to do what one likes is really bondage, while beïng free to do what one must or what is right, is real freedom.

 **Q:**&ensp;Still there must be some way of making out who has realised and who has not.
 If one is indistinguishable from the other, of what use is he?